Canola oil is used everywhere.

 Mayonnaise makers may market “avocado oil” or “olive oil” on the jar, yet canola oil or soybean oil still make up the majority of the oil used.
 Salad dressings, condiments, and anything in a package with an ingredient list bigger than your thumb can cover are likely to contain these oils.

-I like Primal Kitchen’s mayonnaise and salad dressings the best to avoid unwanted ingredients and fillers.
+I like Primal Kitchen’s mayonnaise (save 10% with code “dralex”) and salad dressings the best to avoid unwanted ingredients and fillers.
 You can also make your own and control the ingredients yourself.

 Most potato chip brands will use safflower and/or sunflower oil.
 Look for avocado and coconut oil.
 Homemade sweet potato and regular potato chips can be quite tasty.
 At home, I’ll slice potatoes thin with a mandolin slicer and cook with duck fat for even more flavor.
-Sweet potatoes I might add cinnamon and salt.
+For sweet potatoes, I might add cinnamon and salt.

-For regular russet potatoes I might use rosemary, black pepper, salt, and cut thin onions on top that have a nice flavor when roasted.
+For regular russet potatoes, I might use rosemary, black pepper, salt, and cut-thin onions on top that have a nice flavor when roasted.
 I’ll use the same strategy for beet or turnip chips.
-For a more neutral oil flavor or vegetarian option, use avocado oil or an expeller-pressed coconut oil that will minimize any coconut flavor.
+For a more neutral oil flavor or vegetarian option, use avocado oil or expeller-pressed coconut oil that will minimize any coconut flavor.